Eric7654321/Eric7654321/README.md

 ## Hi there 👋
-I am Dr. Kiwi, which is...
+I am Lu, which is...

 - 🔭 A student right now
 - 🌱 Keep curiosity